SubhaSreejith/Data_Visualization/README.md

 I chose the Baseball dataset to build an effective visualization from a list of over 1100 Players.

-In order to uncover facts from this dataset, the reviewer is presented with a graph of handedness vs batting average to substantiate my hypothesis that on an average left handed batsmen have a higher batting average than right handed and switch batsman.
+In order to uncover facts from this dataset, the reviewer is presented with a graph of handedness vs batting average to substantiate my hypothesis that on an average left handed batsmen have a better batting average than right handed and switch batsman.

-I also compared the avg vs the home runs by handedness and it seems majority of the people who have batting average close to the overall batting average (0.245) have scored less home runs.
+I also compared the avg vs the home runs by handedness and it seems majority of the people who have batting average close to the overall batting average have scored less home runs.
 L,B or R  cannot be claimed good performers based on this.

 In the box graph the average of L is  better  than B and R .The outliers are removed in the boxplot depicted using R and d3.